gouthamnarayananumula/MongoDB-basics/README.md

 you can learn how to perform different operation on given data Here in this repositiory you can learn how to insert data in csv file to MongoDB and how to perform different operations on it
 I provided csv file also.
 If u want to download it download it from "https://github.com/resbaz/r-novice-gapminder-files/blob/master/data/gapminder-FiveYearData.csv"
+IF U HAVE ANY DOUBTS PLEASE TEXT ME IN MY INSTAGRAM ACCOUNT "goutham.3154518"